 Delta plane that flipped over in Toronto last month showed high rate of descent, initial report says

-TORONTO (AP) — The alert system on a Delta Air Lines jet that flipped upside down and burst into flames as it tried to land in Toronto last month indicated a high rate of descent less than three seconds before touchdown, according to a preliminary report released on Thursday.
+TORONTO (AP) — The alert system on a Delta Air Lines jet that flipped upside down and burst into flames as it tried to land in Toronto last month indicated a high rate of descent less than three seconds before touchdown, a preliminary report said Thursday.

 The Transportation Safety Board of Canada, which issued the report, continues to investigate the Feb.
 17 crash-landing in which 21 people were hospitalized.